Giacomo-Cattani/AdventOfCode/README.md

 ```

 - Each **day's folder** contains:
-  - `input.txt`: The puzzle input provided by Advent of Code.
   - `index.js`: The JavaScript script solving the first part that day's challenge.
   - `index2.js`: The JavaScript script solving the second part that day's challenge.